evangstav/MyWiki/Cloud.md

 ## Cloud Service Models

-1) Software as a Service(SaaS):
+1) *Software as a Service(SaaS)*:
     * Provides application software running and accesible in the cloud.
         - No local lincensing or software installation
         - E.g. gmail, office365
-2) Platform as a Service(PaaS):
+2) *Platform as a Service(PaaS)* :
-    - Provides and endpoint in the cloud where customer can run their application.
+    - Provides and _endpoint_ in the cloud where customer can run their application.
     - _OS in the cloud_.
 The customer manages and installs his own applications.
-3) Infrastucture as a Service(IaaS):
+3) *Infrastucture as a Service(IaaS)* :
     - The customer has access to the resources of the underlying Cloud Infrastructure like VMs, VSwitchs, and he can provision/manage them.
-4) Other:
+4) *Other*:
     - Content as a Service
     - Desktop as a Service
     - Anything as a Service

+## Why Fog
+Move closer to the edge to achieve lower delays and higher responce times for e.g. data processing in IoT and 5G.
+So the centralised computing power of the cloud neeeds to be decentralized to multiple acces points, which are closer to the final user.

 ## What is a Virtual Network
 When we build multiple virtual overlays over a single physical network by encapsulation (tagging).
 - E.g. overlay tags, tenant tags, etc.
 Virtual Networks allow for seamless multitenancy and traffic isolation.
 Multiple Standards like:
 - QinQ